 9. Set Limits

 When working a 9-5, your boundaries are well-defined: you know when your working day starts and when it ends, and you’re all set with everything.
-The same has to happen for your freelancing business: you need to clarify with your clients what are the boundaries you’ve and when it’s not appropriate to call or send an email.
+The same has to happen for your freelancing business: you need to clarify with your clients the boundaries you’ve and when it’s not appropriate to call or send an email.

 10. Track your work hours